Greening the Supply Chain

 ← Older posts

-Appearing on the scene only in May of last year, Greenhealth Exchange is already making headway… Read More
+Appearing on the scene only in May of last year, Greenhealth Exchange is already making headway on supply chain sustainability for a number of participating health care systems.
+The… Read More

 Kaiser Permanente has launched a significant sustainable purchasing initiative with the goal of reducing greenhouse gas emissions by 30 percent by the year 2020.
 A culture of sustainability in both… Read More